 - Intimate partner sexual assaults and child sexual assaults are handled by the DoD Family Advocacy Program (FAP).

-- The SAPR program does not address sexual harassment, which is handled by the DoD Office of Diversity Management and Equal Opportunity (ODMEO).
+- The SAPR program does not address sexual harassment, which is handled by the DoD Office for Diversity, Equity, and Inclusion.